.NET Aspire SQL Server integration

 The connectionName

-parameter must match the name used when adding the SQL Server database resource in the app host project In other words, when you call AddDatabase
+parameter must match the name used when adding the SQL Server database resource in the app host project.
+In other words, when you call AddDatabase

-and provide a name of myDatabase
+and provide a name of database

 that same name should be used when calling AddSqlServerClient